pinchen147/LeBot_James/docs/productDesignDoc.md

 Solo basketball practice is a fundamental part of player development, but it often lacks a critical component: immediate, expert feedback.
 Players can shoot for hours, unknowingly reinforcing bad habits in their form.
 LeBot_James is an iOS-based AI basketball coach that watches you practice, providing the real-time analysis and feedback of a personal trainer, right on your iPhone.

 The app uses the phone's camera, positioned on a tripod, to observe the player.
-By intelligently selecting and analyzing key frames of each shot with a powerful multimodal AI (Google's Gemini), it provides a simple shot counter and, more importantly, personalized, actionable coaching tips delivered via audio and augmented reality (AR) overlays.
-The system analyzes shooting form, shot trajectory, and the outcome (make or miss) to deliver context-aware feedback after every attempt.
+By intelligently detecting shooting motions through advanced pose analysis and analyzing key frames with Google's Gemini Live API, it provides real-time shot counting and personalized, actionable coaching tips delivered via enhanced audio feedback and rich visual overlays.
+The system analyzes shooting form, shot trajectory, and the outcome (make or miss) to deliver context-aware feedback after every attempt with Michael Jordan-style authority.

 This app is iOS-first, built for simplicity and effectiveness.
 The MVP is hyper-focused on two core functions: counting shots and providing passive coaching to improve a player's form.
 The system design emphasizes: